Nikon Sportstar EX 8×25

 • Accessories: eyepiece lens caps, padded carry case, neck-strap

-Cons of the Nikon Sportstar EX 8×25
+Cons Of The Nikon Sportstar EX 8×25

 Nikon is known for great optical instruments, but good ones come at a price.
 This is one of Nikon’s cheapest binoculars, well worth the money but has a few flaws.